-As we have already mentioned above, you should use only specially designed for wooden flooring cleaners.
-Wax and silicone base products, ammonia, bleach, soaps, etc. are not recommended.
+As we have already mentioned above, you should use only specially designed wooden flooring cleaners.
+Wax and silicone-based products, ammonia, bleach, soaps, etc. are not recommended.

 Place protective covers on the casters and legs of heavy furniture

 Heavy furniture pieces and their legs and casters are amongst the main reasons your sleek wooden floor to be covered in scratches and dents.
-Prevent that with placing protecting covers.
+Prevent that by placing protective covers.

 Don’t use steam mops for cleaning wooden flooring

 Steam, temperature extremes, moisture and humidity are the biggest enemies of wood.
 Because of their affection, the wood starts to contract and expand, which leads to serious damages such as broken, cracked and loose planks and boards.
 Be sure not to put your wooden flooring under these conditions, because it can quickly become a subject of issues and imperfections and lose its solidness and beauty.